 Martech spending represents 22% of marketing budgets, with increasing focus on AI-integrated platforms rather than standalone point solutions.

-Moreover, a 12% increase in martech spend is projected for the rest of 2025, with significant portions allocated to employee training and capability development.
+Moreover, a 12% increase in martech spend is projected for the rest of 2026, with significant portions allocated to employee training and capability development.

-The financial returns from AI marketing investments have become increasingly measurable:
+Based on the latest AI marketing statistics, the financial returns from AI marketing investments have become increasingly measurable:

 Retail leads AI marketing adoption with measurable results (Source):